splunk-soar-connectors/arbor/release_notes/unreleased.md

 **Version 2.0.3 - Released December 17, 2021**

-* FIPS Compliance - Mark as compliant [PAPP-22658]
+* For Flag true - Marked the app as FIPS Compliant [PAPP-22658]